apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Clients that send smaller window increments lower than this limit will be immediately disconnected with an error code of ENHANCE_YOUR_CALM.

+.. ts:cv:: CONFIG proxy.config.http2.write_buffer_block_size_index INT 11
+   :reloadable:

+   Specifies the size of a buffer block that is used for buffering outgoing HTTP/2 frames.
+The default value is 11 which maps to 256KB.

+.. ts:cv:: CONFIG proxy.config.http2.write_threshold FLOAT `0.5
+   :reloadable:

+   Specifies the threshold for triggering write operation for sending HTTP/2 frames.
+The default value is 0.5 and it measn write operation is going to be triggered when half or more of the buffer is occupied.

 HTTP/3 Configuration
 ====================